 Ordinary Council meetings are generally held once a month on the third Tuesday in the Council Chambers in Moruya at 12.30pm.
 Meetings are open to the public, and community members are actively encouraged to attend.
-The agenda and business paper for each meeting is published on the Wednesday prior to the scheduled meeting and promoted through local media and on Council's Facebook page.
-The Mayor provides a short video summary of the meeting outcomes for Facebook.
+The agenda and business paper for each meeting is www.esc.nsw.gov.au/council/meetings/agendas-and-minutes

-www.esc.nsw.gov.au/council/meetings/agendas-and-minutes